wamp-proto/wamp-proto/spec/basic.md

 > For a given `MessageType` and number of message elements the expected types are uniquely defined.
 Hence there are no polymorphic messages in WAMP.
 This leads to a message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.
 >
 > **Structure**
 > The *application* payload (that is call arguments, call results, event payload etc) is always at the end of the message element list.
 The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) the application payload.
 Their business is call/event routing.
 Having the application payload at the end of the list allows *Brokers* and *Dealers* to skip parsing it altogether.
-This improves efficiency/performance and probably even allows to transport encrypted application payloads transparently.
+This can improve efficiency and performance.
 >

 ### Message Definitions